Night of the Blood Beast: Mystery Science Theater 3000

 Night of the Blood Beast was featured in the seventh season premiere episode of Mystery Science Theater 3000, along with Once Upon a Honeymoon (1956), a short film by Bell Telephone about a married couple forced to postpone their honeymoon even further so that the husband can write a song for a demanding diva.
 Night of the Blood Beast was one of several Roger Corman-produced or -directed films that were featured on the show, along with It Conquered the World (1956), The Viking Women and the Sea Serpent (1957), Teenage Caveman (1958) and Attack of the Giant Leeches (1959).
 Night of the Blood Beast was originally broadcast on November 23, 1995, as a Thanksgiving special; the non-movie segments revolved around Thanksgiving in Deep 13, the headquarters of the mad scientist who ran MST3Ks bad movie experiment.
-The episode was later broadcast with all new non-movie segments; the original version ran only four times, none after the non-Thanksgiving version debuted February 3, 1996.
+The episode was later broadcast with all new non-movie segments; the original version ran only four times, none after the non-Thanksgiving version debuted February 3, 1996, with Pearl Forrester taking over as a mad due to Frank's departure from the show.

 The show's episode guide, The Mystery Science Theater 3000 Amazing Colossal Episode Guide, calls the movie "a science fiction monster thriller with no thrills attached, featuring possibly the stupidest collection of scientists ever to peer into a microscope."
 Recurring gags during the movie segments include referring to the parasites implanted in Corcoran by the alien as shrimp and mocking the feebleness of the government's response to a rocket crash, sending only a handful of scientists and a flatbed truck to investigate.
 The movie features "gray men talking flatly in a gray office," head writer / performer Mike Nelson wrote.
 "The twist is that they all appear to be named Steve.
 There are some women there too, but their roles are kept to a minimum to avoid sparking any unnecessary interest or character interaction.
 Gray men talking is mission number one."

 The episode fared moderately well with fans, placing #75 of 177 in a poll of MST3K Season 11 Kickstarter backers.
 Writer Jim Vogel, however, counted Night of the Blood Beast as the fifth-best episode of MST3K.
 "The film is just a dull speck of nothing," Vorel wrote, "and yet, the Best Brains make it something magical. ...There's no end to the amazing running gags that are established throughout."
 Vorel also is baffled by the short, unable to understand how an angel helping newlyweds compose for a musical was supposed to convince viewers to buy phones.

 The MST3K version of the film was released on July 20, 2010, by Shout!
 Factory as part of the Mystery Science Theater Collection Vol. XVI DVD set along with The Corpse Vanishes (episode #105), Warrior of the Lost World (episode #501), and Santa Claus (episode #521).